anitsoga/anitsoga.github.io/_pages/about_Jan.md

+[Jan Bauer](https://japhba.github.io)  is interested in the core mechanisms behind learning in neural networks, in particular how stability and flexibility are balanced.
-[Jan Bauer](https://japhba.github.io)  studied Physics at RWTH Aachen University, Germany, where he worked with Moritz Helias.
-He later collaborated with Jonathan Kadmon at ELSC, Hebrew University, before joining the Gatsby Unit.
+He studied Physics at RWTH Aachen University, Germany, where he worked with Moritz Helias.
+Now as part of the Gatsby Unit, he also is in active collaboration with Jonathan Kadmon at ELSC at the Hebrew University.